Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 $ pip install azure-eventhub
 ```

-### Prerequisites

-- An Azure subscription.
+**Prerequisites**

 - Python 2.7, 3.5 or later.
-- An existing Event Hubs namespace and event hub.
-You can create these entities by following the instructions in [this article](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create)
+- **Microsoft Azure Subscription:**  To use Azure services, including Azure Event Hubs, you'll need a subscription.
+If you do not have an existing Azure account, you may sign up for a free trial or use your MSDN subscriber benefits when you [create an account](https://account.windowsazure.com/Home/Index).

+- **Event Hubs namespace with an Event Hub:** To interact with Azure Event Hubs, you'll also need to have a namespace and Event Hub  available.
+If you are not familiar with creating Azure resources, you may wish to follow the step-by-step guide for [creating an Event Hub using the Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
+There, you can also find detailed instructions for using the Azure CLI, Azure PowerShell, or Azure Resource Manager (ARM) templates to create an Event Hub.

-## Authenticate the client
+### Authenticate the client

 Interaction with Event Hubs starts with an instance of the EventHubClient class.
 You need the host name, SAS/AAD credential and event hub name to instantiate the client object.

-### Obtain a connection string
+#### Obtain a connection string

 For the Event Hubs client library to interact with an Event Hub, it will need to understand how to connect and authorize with it.
 The easiest means for doing so is to use a connection string, which is created automatically when creating an Event Hubs namespace.
 If you aren't familiar with shared access policies in Azure, you may wish to follow the step-by-step guide to [get an Event Hubs connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string).

-### Create client
+#### Create client

 There are several ways to instantiate the EventHubClient object and the following code snippets demonstrate two ways:

-#### Create client from connection string:
+**Create client from connection string:**

 ```python
 from azure.eventhub import EventHubClient